cocos-creator/docs-3d-deprecated/en/scripting/life-cycle-callbacks.md

 ﻿# Life cycle callbacks

-__Cocos Creator 3D__ provides life cycle callback functions for component scripts.
-As long as the user defines a specific callback function, __Cocos Creator 3D__ will automatically execute related scripts in a specific period, and the user does not need to call them manually.
+__Cocos Creator__ provides life cycle callback functions for component scripts.
+As long as the user defines a specific callback function, __Cocos Creator__ will automatically execute related scripts in a specific period, and the user does not need to call them manually.

 The life cycle callback functions currently provided to users mainly include: